Return to Index

 Polycystic ovary syndrome (PCOS) is a chronic endocrine disorder in women.
-With PCOS, the ovaries make the follicles, but the eggs do not mature or leave the ovary.
+With PCOS, the ovaries make follicles, but the follicles do not mature and release a mature egg each month as they should.
 The immature follicles can turn into fluid-filled sacs called cysts.

 |Ovary and Fallopian Tube|